tomz2000-lab/PJS_Pipeline/README.md

    - run sudo docker run \--gpus all \-v ~/.cache/huggingface:/root/.cache/huggingface \-v ~/docker-data/sqlite:/app/data \my-pipeline to run the docker (stores the llms in cache for reuse and uses all available gpus)
    - run sudo 0 * * * * docker run --rm --gpus all -v ~/.cache/huggingface:/root/.cache/huggingface -v ~/docker-data/sqlite:/app/data my-pipeline if you want to run the docker every hour in the same manner as described above

-My tasks in the project:
+As part of this project, my main tasks were:

+- Extraction of Raw Data from MongoDB
-- extract the raw data from the Mongo-DB
+-> Retrieve the necessary data directly from the MongoDB database.

+- Structuring the Information using Natural Language Processing -> Process and organize the extracted data into a coherent format suitable for further analysis and visualization.

-- structure the information
+- Loading the Structured Data into SQLite Database
-- present them into a SQlite-Database for the Dashboard to use
+-> Import the structured data into an SQLite database, ensuring it is ready for use by the project’s dashboard.